decentraland/documentation/content/player/decentraland-in-world/settings-and-performance.md

 ## Chat Settings

 From the main settings, you can modify notification and chat bubble preferences for all your chats simultaneously as well as your DM permissions.
-See the Chat section for a full breakdown.
+See the [**Chat**]({{< ref "/content/player/decentraland-in-world/friends-and-chatting.md#chat-settings" >}}). section for a full breakdown.

 <img src="/images/media/chat15.png" width=100% style="margin-bottom:30px;" style="margin-top:30px;" />